Four-manifolds, geometries and knots: Manifolds with elementary amenable and

 \section{Manifolds with $\pi_1$ elementary amenable and $\chi=0$}

-In this section we shall show that closed manifolds satisfying the hypotheses of Theorem 3.17 and with torsion free fundamental group are determined up to homeomorphism by their homotopy type.
-As a consequence, closed 4-manifolds with torsion free elementary amenable fundamental group and Euler characteristic 0 are homeomorphic to mapping tori.
+In this section we shall show that closed manifolds satisfying the hypotheses of Theorem 3.17 and with torsion-free fundamental group are determined up to homeomorphism by their homotopy type.
+As a consequence, closed 4-manifolds with torsion-free elementary amenable fundamental group and Euler characteristic 0 are homeomorphic to mapping tori.
 We also estimate the structure sets for $RP^2$-bundles over $T$ or $Kb$.
 In the remaining cases involving torsion computation of the surgery obstructions is much more difficult.
 We shall comment briefly on these cases in Chapters 10 and 11.

-\begin{theorem} Let $M$ be a closed $4$-manifold with $\chi(M)=0$ and whose fundamental group $\pi$ is torsion free, coherent, locally virtually indicable and restrained.
+\begin{theorem} Let $M$ be a closed $4$-manifold with $\chi(M)=0$ and whose fundamental group $\pi$ is torsion-free, coherent, locally virtually indicable and restrained.
 Then $M$ is determined up to homeomorphism by its homotopy type.
-If moreover $h(\pi)=4$ then every automorphism of $\pi$ is realized by a self homeomorphism of $M$. \end{theorem}
+If, moreover, $h(\pi)=4$ then every automorphism of $\pi$ is realized by a self homeomorphism of $M$. \end{theorem}